Watch Kyrie Irving's Mesmerizing Handles In Nets-Suns Game

 Kyrie Irving had a fantastic play during the game between the Brooklyn Nets and Phoenix Suns.

-The Brooklyn Nets are playing the Phoenix Suns in Arizona on Tuesday night, and during the game Kyrie Irving had an incredible play.
+The Brooklyn Nets lost to the Phoenix Suns in Arizona on Tuesday night, but during the game Kyrie Irving had an incredible play.

 The highlight can be seen in the tweet that is embedded below from the Twitter account of the team.